Police Interrogation Using the Reid Technique

 A Technique to Manipulate a Suspect into a Confession

 The most popular method of police interrogation is called “The Reid Technique.”
 It was developed in 1974 by John E. Reid.
-There are many critics of the technique, including the American Civil Liberties Union.
-Critics say that this form of police interrogation technique elicits unreliable and false confessions.
+Many critics of the technique, including the American Civil Liberties Union.
+Critics say this form of police interrogation technique elicits unreliable and false confessions.

 Being interrogated by the police is one of the scariest times for a person suspected of a crime.
 It is also one of the most critical times to stay quiet and ask for an attorney.
-The problem lies in the fact that most people are intimidated by the police (which is what they want) and will say just about anything to make the interrogation stop.
-Do not answer questions and ask for an attorney – these are the most important things to remember if you are ever faced with being interrogated by police.
+The problem is that most people are intimidated by the police (which is what they want) and will say just about anything to make the interrogation stop.
+Do not answer questions and ask for an attorney – these are the most important things to remember if you face police interrogation.
+Make no mistake, if you submit to police interrogation, you risk a false claim that you make a confession.

 The 9 Steps of the Reid Technique